10 Best Hearing Aids of November 2024: Expert Reviewed

 Still, studies focused on how to choose and fit hearing aids for certain groups of people, including children, are in the works, with scientists running directional microphone tests on the ear structure of a tiny fly.

 Additionally, the use of Bluetooth connectivity continues to advance with major hearing aid makers because it improves our daily quality of life.
-Some brands offer multi-device streaming and connectivity so you can switch seamlessly from your smartphone to your television.
+Some of the best Bluetooth hearing aids offer multi-device streaming and connectivity so you can switch seamlessly from your smartphone to your television.
 It won’t be long before more brands implement better Bluetooth features, too.
 With Bluetooth and smartphones top of mind, we can expect a more upgraded smartphone app experience as well.

 The rise in popularity of telehealth services now includes hearing health care, too.
 When it comes to methods of shopping for hearing aids, we expect more companies to begin offering full-service in-home prescription hearing aids to consumers, with models similar to hear.com.